IyarLin/R-advantages-over-python/README.md

 We can see that:

-1. The syntax is way less readable
+1. The syntax is way less readable.
+In order to match condition with outcome one needs to index the conditions and outcomes in his head
 2. It can get quite messy to understand which value results from what condition if the list of conditions becomes long